-- Whisk together the egg, heavy cream, and lemon juice.
+- Whisk together the egg and heavy cream.

 - Stir the liquid into the dry ingredients.
 The dough will form a ball.

-- Pat the dough on a floured surface.
+- Pat the dough on a lightly floured surface.
 I use parchment paper.

 - Gently roll the dough out about ¾ inch thick.